 Watching the maned wolf run is surprising similar to a deer running, this is due to the uniquely long legs the maned wolf has developed to be able to see above long grass while running.

-Although we call it a wolf it technically isn't, as it can't be classified as a wolf and although it looks like a fox on stilts it isn't one either, nor a dog, a coyote, or even a jackal.
-Although, it is a member of the canid family (Chrysocyon Brachyurus) and the largest canid in South America, as well as the only species in the genus Chrysocyon, which means ‘golden dog’.
+Although we call it a wolf, it technically isn't one, and although it looks like a fox on stilts - it isn't one either; nor a dog, a coyote, or even a jackal.
+It is a member of the canidae family (chrysocyon brachyurus) and the largest canid in South America, as well as the only species in the genus chrysocyon, which means ‘golden dog’.

 So where does the maned wolf live?

 Maned wolves' natural habitat is tall grasslands; they can be observed in many South American countries including Argentina, Peru, Brazil, Bolivia, Uruguay and Paraguay.
-Mainly living in the open grass- and scrubland the maned wolf prefers open habitats, but can be found in woodlands and are occasionally discovered on farmlands hunting for prey.
+Mainly living in the open grass- and scrubland, it can also be encountered in woodlands and, occasionally, on farmlands where they hunt for prey.

-These habitats are often inclined to flooding seasonally, and this is where those uniquely long legs come in handy - they carry the wolf well above the water, keeping the wolf dry.
+These habitats are often inclined to flooding seasonally, and this is where those uniquely long legs come in handy - they carry the wolf well above the water, keeping its body dry.

 The wolf weighs approximately 20 - 25kg and stands at a meter tall supported by its unusually long legs.
 Its ears stand erect much like the ears of a red fox.

-Wolf's long legs not only help it in case of a flood but also make it a better hunter.
-Living surrounded by tall grass, it makes it way more easy to spot the prey from 'the above'.
+Wolf's long legs not only help it in case of a flood, but also make it a better hunter.
+Living surrounded by tall grass, it makes it way easier to spot the prey from 'the above'.

 Maned wolves usually hunt at night, and during dusk and dawn.
-They are omnivorous creatures, and primarily eat small mammals such as wild guinea pigs, rabbits and other fast-running rodents which it uses its long legs and fox-like ears to locate within the long grass and undergrowth.
+They are omnivorous creatures, and primarily eat small mammals such as wild guinea pigs, rabbits and other fast-running rodents.
+Maned wolf uses its long legs and fox-like ears to locate its prey within the long grass and undergrowth.
 Insects, reptiles and birds are also a regular part of its diet, as well as fruits.
-They particularly seem to enjoy a tomato-like fruit called Lobeira, which is thought to help the wolf ward off parasitic kidney worms.
+They particularly seem to enjoy a tomato-like fruit called lobeira, which is thought to help the wolf ward off parasitic kidney worms.
 Sugarcane and other plants and nuts are also a crucial part of its diet.